Andrew Marr: Personal life

 When asked about his religious views, Marr has said, "Am I religious?
 No. Do I believe in anything?
 No. I just don't have that bump", and has described himself as "an irreligious Calvinist".

+In 2012, Marr was the subject of gossip after tabloid pictures emerged of him kissing a woman in a London park.
+He later commented that the woman had been his series producer.

 Health

 On 8 January 2013, Marr was taken to hospital after suffering a stroke at home.
 He left hospital on 3 March and said he hoped to return to work later in the year.
 He appeared as a guest on The Andrew Marr Show on 14 April and returned twice to interview David Miliband and the prime minister, David Cameron, before it was announced that he would return to presenting the show on 1 September 2013.

-In May 2018, Marr went into hospital for an operation to deal with a malignant tumour on his kidney.
-He was expected to make a full recovery.
+In May 2018, Marr went into hospital for an operation to deal with a malignant tumour on his kidney, from which he recovered after treatment.

 Privacy injunction

 On 28 June 2008, Richard Ingrams reported in The Independent that Marr had been granted a High Court "super-injunction" preventing disclosure in the media of "private" information, or the existence of the injunction.
 Private Eye had revealed the existence of the injunction earlier in the week, having successfully challenged the need for its existence to be kept secret.

 On 26 April 2011, following legal action by Private Eye editor Ian Hislop, an interview with Marr was published in the Daily Mail, in which he revealed that the super-injunction had covered the reporting of an extra-marital affair with a female journalist.
 Hislop had filed a court challenge earlier in April 2011, and described the super-injunction as "pretty rank".